claytonblythe/deepython/content/2017_08_18_intro-to-deep-learning.md

-Title: Deep Learning 101
+Title: Deep Learning 101: A Brief Introduction
 Date: 2017-8-18 22:19
 Category: Deep Learning
 tags: python, neural networks, intro

-## *Deep Learning 101: A Brief Introduction*

 So you want to learn about Deep Learning huh?